XplorodoX/SimulationAndModelling2Project/Database/README.md

    docker-compose up
    ```
 2. The Python script `main.py` imports the CSV files listed in `IMPORTS_CONFIG` into the database.
-3. `DBAbfrage.java` demonstrates how data can be queried from the database and further processed.
+3. `DBRequest.java` demonstrates how data can be queried from the database and further processed.

 Further details about the individual files can be found in the comment blocks of the respective source codes.